MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

    - From the **Edit** menu, choose **IntelliSense** > **Insert Comment**.
    - From the right-click or context menu, choose **Snippet** > **Insert Comment**.

    The XML comment structure is immediately generated above the code element.
-For example, when commenting a method, the template generates the `<summary>` element, a `<param>` element for each parameter, and a `<returns>` element to document the return value.
+For example, when commenting the following `GetUserName` method, the template generates the `<summary>` element, a `<param>` element for the parameter, and a `<returns>` element to document the return value.

     ```csharp
     /// <summary>